mobxjs/mobx/notes.md

     -   [x] compare mobx.configure options between v4 and v5
     -   [ ] two or 3 modes for configure useProxies?
 If two, kill `deep` option to observable?
 -   [ ] annotations instead of decorators
-    -   [ ] update typings for makeObservable with private keys
+    -   [x] update typings for makeObservable with private keys
     -   [x] get rid of all that pending decorators shizzle
     -   [x] Todo: check how important array of decorators is, see original issue -> This will be breaking issue, as we are going to treat action etc different?
     -   [ ] Optimize: cache meta data
     -   [x] observable / extendObservable use decorators args
     -   [x] observable; support `false` as argument
-    -   [ ] makeObservable don't warn about missing fields?
+    -   [x] ~makeObservable don't warn about missing fields?~ use extendObservable instead
-    -   [ ] test late initialization (after declaring props)
+    -   [x] test late initialization (after declaring props)
 -   [ ] misc
     -   [x] revisit safety model
     -   [x] at startup, test presence of Map, Symbol ownPropertySymboles and other globals!